 Fiscal Year Amortization Expense

-Remainder of fiscal 2013 \$165
+Remainder of fiscal 2014 \$110

-2014 \$220

 2015 \$220

 2016 \$220

 2017 \$92

-Indefinite-lived intangible assets are tested for impairment on an annual basis on the first day of the fourth quarter (on or about August 4) or more frequently if indicators of impairment exist.
-The impairment test involves the comparison of the fair values of the intangible assets with their carrying values.
-No impairment of intangible assets resulted from the impairment tests in any of the fiscal years presented.
+Indefinite-lived intangible assets are tested for impairment on an annual basis on the first day of the fourth quarter (on or about August 3) or more frequently if indicators of impairment exist.
+No impairment of intangible assets resulted from the impairment tests in any of the fiscal periods presented.

 Intangible assets, excluding in-process research and development (IPR&D), are amortized on a straight-line basis over their estimated useful lives or on an accelerated method of amortization that is expected to reflect the estimated pattern of economic use.
-IPR&D assets are considered indefinite-lived intangible assets until completion or abandonment of the associated R&D efforts.
+IPR&D assets are considered indefinite-lived intangible assets until completion or abandonment of the associated research and development efforts.
 Upon completion of the projects, the IPR&D assets will be amortized over their estimated useful lives.

-Indefinite-lived intangible assets consisted of \$27.8 million of IPR&D as of February 2, 2013 and November 3, 2012.
+Indefinite-lived intangible assets consisted of \$27.8 million of IPR&D as of May 3, 2014 and November 2, 2013.

-Note 11 - Pension Plans
+Note 12 - Pension Plans